See also these comments for detailed reactions to the Biden Administration’s Proposed Title IX Regulations, March 15, 2023.

 Male performance advantages comprise the original and ongoing rationale for separate competitive-sport categories for women and men and Title IX’s prohibition of discrimination based on sex.
 Female sport segregation is not based on a remedy for past discrimination.
 Nor is it based on sparing men’s feelings by the threat of being beaten by a woman.
 Rather, sex segregation is practiced internationally, and is based on scientific facts.
 As longtime women’s sports advocates, we’ve been repeating ourselves for over 40 years: to give girls and women equal opportunities in sports, they need their own teams.
 If the law had instead developed to permit schools to offer one team – say, a basketball team – per sport, females would be almost entirely absent from this type of educational experience.
 We continue to advocate for girls’ and women’s right to our own sports.

 2. Schools Are Already Impermissibly Truncating Girls’ and Women’s Sports Opportunities, Scholarships, Treatment … DESPITE Excellent Statute, Regulations and Case Law.
-We Ask the Biden Administration Not to Worsen Our Plight.

 The promise of Title IX has not been realized, more than 50 years after its inception.
 High school girls are provided with one million fewer sports opportunities than boys.
 College women are denied 60,000 opportunities as compared with men.[xii]
 Every year, women lose out on over one billion dollars in college athletic scholarship dollars.[xiii]

 - These numbers do not include the second class, less-favorable treatment of women when it comes to facilities, coaching salaries, travel, healthcare, trainers, equipment, recruiting, publicity, promotion, and other benefits of athletic programs.[xiv]